Friday, June 6, 2025

 Taste to see if you need to add salt (I added a little).

-Take the Dutch oven off the heat and mix in the egg-parmesan mixture.
+Take the Dutch oven off the heat and mix in the egg-cheese mixture.
 Serve.

 One of the aspects of this dish that surprised me is that it does not call for any garlic at all.